 This can still be seen in a painting by the Dutch painter Caspar van Wittel from 1683, depicting a wooded slope.

 It wasn’t until the year 1717 that Pope Clement XI decided to hold a design contest to create the structure.

 Eventually, it was the little-known Italian architect Francesco de Sanctis who submitted the winning entry and built the Spanish Steps in collaboration with colleague Alessandro Specchi.

 5. What’s the current condition of the Spanish Steps?

 The Spanish Steps had been deteriorating for years.
 One renovation took place in 1995 which gave the Spanish Steps a much-needed makeover.

 The major renovation, which costs about 1.5 Million Euros ($1.7 million), took place in 2015.
-This makeover returned the marble steps to its original glory.
+This makeover returned the marble steps to their original glory.